For more detail of the Prep work, see the end of the Navigation link on this page

 - Exo2 Stormrider heated vest / body warmer.

-- Alpine Stars Tech 7 Boots: durable, tough MX boots.
+- Alpine Stars Tech 7 Boots: durable, tough MX boots with just the right balance of comfort and protection for a 3 month off road ride.

 - Openface helmet: Bucking the “Enduro Helmet” fashion, the open face is far superior for communicating with locals – and much cooler in summer.
 I went with a Nolan N41 which has the advantage of both a peak and a full visor for when its cold or when its raining.